kevinperez1996/Portfolio/README.md

 # Portfolio

-Personal portfolio page, hosting personal achivements and projects.
+Personal website dedicated to hosting my personal achivements and most recent projects.

 ## Technologies Used